-- Enter a height (the Reference Level) relative to your site's vertical datum into the textbox below the measurement type.
+4. Enter a height (the Reference Level) relative to your site's vertical datum into the textbox.

-- By changing the reference level used for the measurement it's possible to model a situation where material needs to be added or removed to a greater or lesser depth.
-Below the same area is measured, this time using an RL of 2.33m, showing considerably less volume due to being 2.33m shallower than the RL of 0m in the first measurement.
+Changing the reference level used for the measurement makes it possible to model a situation where material needs to be added or removed to a specific depth.

 The difference between Smart Volume and Reference Level Volume